-The latest phase of the project (Text to Music) is based on work by three University of Warwick Physics students, Alex Simpson, John Bamping and Joe Marsh Rossney.
+Text to Music is based on work by three University of Warwick Physics students, Alex Simpson, John Bamping and Joe Marsh Rossney.
 The explored the generation of music directly from text, using phonemes (the basic sounds of a natural language) as an intermediary.
-We think this approach has never been tried before.
+This approach has never been tried before.
 This project was supported by IATL via the Science of Music interdisciplinary module.
 Some samples of work produced in this phase of the project are available on Soundcloud.

 SAMI is an earlier project in which we converted images to music.